kcirerick/Mallet-Topic-Modeling-Guide/README.md

 	<meta charset="utf-8">
 </head>
 <h1>Using Mallet to Model Landtalk Data</h1>
-<p>(These instructions are distilled and made as specific as possible for the LandTalk project, but if these instructions are unclear or overly distilled, all the information can be found <a href= "https://programminghistorian.org/en/lessons/topic-modeling-and-mallet#your-first-topic-model)">here</a></p>
+<p>(These instructions are distilled and made as specific as possible for the LandTalk project, but if these instructions are unclear or overly distilled, all the information can be found <a href= "https://programminghistorian.org/en/lessons/topic-modeling-and-mallet#your-first-topic-model)">here. <em>Instructions differ slightly on windows (primarily backslashes instead of forward-slashes)</em></a></p>
 <h2>Setting Up</h2>
 <ul>
 	<li>Download the <em>transcripts</em> file from the shared Google Drive (Ask Erik or Deborah for access).